 - The house fills with muzak.
 Again Courage saves everyone by finding the gramophone and smashing it with his baseball bat.

 - A plague of locusts heads straight for the house.
 There’s no way Courage can stop this one.

-After a battle scene in which Eustace is swinging Courage around, Courage returns the tablet to the supernatural being outside.
+After a big struggle scene in which Eustace is swinging Courage around, Courage returns the tablet to the supernatural being outside.
 Eustace does this, but when he thinks everything is over, and the being has run ‘out of ammo’ having used up his three plagues, he retrieves it.
 This time the locusts return and eat up half the house leaving it — as baddies often do throughout the series — in a completely unliveable state.

 Notice, too, that she is frying fish.
 I’m guessing this is a Christian symbol.